GenesisJLopez/LumenQI/replit.md

 - Increased max tokens from 500 to 1000 for richer responses
 - All AI interactions now powered by OpenAI's most advanced model

+**January 16, 2025**: Fixed System Issues & Completed Real-Time Architecture Explorer
+- Fixed GPT-4o configuration to actually use gpt-4o model instead of gpt-4o-mini
+- Removed duplicate camera vision from settings (now only in Vision tab)
+- Verified system awareness is working for self-evolution capabilities
+- Confirmed identity reading is functioning properly from lumen-identity.json
+- Completed Real-Time System Architecture Explorer with comprehensive monitoring
+- Added Architecture tab to Quantum Interface with file tree, metrics, and system health
+- All API endpoints working correctly for system monitoring and self-modification

 **January 12, 2025**: Database implementation
 - Migrated from in-memory storage to PostgreSQL database
 - Created DatabaseStorage class implementing IStorage interface